 I kept reminding myself to pay attention to my feelings.
 I knew I couldn’t talk myself OUT of being afraid (I’d been trying!), but I could allow myself to simply experience being afraid.

 Funny thing is, as soon as I got on him, the fear vanished completely.
 It just didn’t exist anymore.
 It was the very first time I’d experienced a fear-free ride since my fall.
-We trotted around the field several times and at no point was I at all nervous or afraid.

 It was wonderful.